Kifen/AMM/README.md

 - getRemAccountValue: retrives the remaining account value for a pool
 - openLongPosition: opens a leveraged position; buys ETH
 - openShortPosition: opens a leveraged position; sells ETH
+- getAmountOut: input the amount of asset A and the leverage, and it returns the amount of asset B you will get after exchange
+- getAmountOut2: input the amount of asset B you want to exchange and the leverage, and it returns the amount of asset A you should provide
+- getPositions: view your leveraged positions for a set pool

 #### Deployments
 - LeverageTrade: 0x629DF2aDDd186C7B867b4E1Ee0D3634717Af6993